Road to Pyeongchang: Canada slips to 3rd in World Cup circuit

 A crucial performance indicator ahead of the 2018 Games in South Korea, the World Cup circuit includes all sports that will be part of the Olympic programme.

-Kingsbury, who won by the slimmest of margins, reached his 58th career podium finish, passing the legendary Edgar Grospiron, who held the previous record of 57.
+Saturday's victory marked the 58th podium finish of Kingsbury's career as he passed the legendary Edgar Grospiron who held the previous record of 57.